Shrink film - heat-shrink and protect your product!

 - Polyolefin shrink film which requires a higher heat to shrink it must use a conveyorized heat shrink tunnel.

-- PolyEthylene (PE) in the form of Low Density Polythene (LDPE) is the best suited for general shrink wrap packaging.
+- Polyethylene (PE) in the form of low density polythene (LDPE) is the best suited for general shrink wrap packaging.
 This is because it is relatively strong, inexpensive and has a good shrink ration.

 Manual and semi-automatic shrink wrap machines use center-folded shrink film.
 Automatic machines can use either center-folded shrink film or flat single wound sheeting on rolls.

-varieties of shrink film
+Types of shrink film